nhemerson/tibbleColumns/README.md

 # tibbleColumns
 Helpful tidyverse functions that output tibbles.
-Understand these functions more at: https://hoytemerson.wordpress.com/
+Understand these functions more at: https://hoytemerson.wordpress.com/ or walk through the vignette above.

 <b>How to install:</b>